top of page

 • High-arched, narrow palate

-• TMJ (temporomandibular joint) dysfunction
+• TMJ (temporomandibular joint) dysfunction (jaw joint pain and instability)

 • Poor healing after dental work